 The GED test has 5 parts: writing, reading, math, social studies, and science.
 The tests take about 7 hours to write.
 You must pay to write the test.
 If you pass all 7 parts of the test, the Ontario Ministry of Education will grant you an “Ontario High School Equivalency Certificate”.

 ESU can help you with “pre-GED” upgrading while you are strengthening the skills you need for work.
 Pre-GED upgrading is the first step to successfully writing the GED test.
 This first step helps you learn the foundational reading, writing and math skills you need for further “GED preparation”.
-The next step to getting ready for the GED would be enrolling in one of several GED preparation programs in the Region.
+The next step form many of our learners is to enroll in the free GED prep at Conestoga College’s Academic Upgrading program.
 The final step would be to write the GED test.

 If you would like more information about the GED, you can visit the GED website of Ontario’s Independent Learning Centre.